gek169/Simple_ISA/README.md

 rxdecr: (1 byte) (CE)

+emulate: Run a SISA16 sandboxed machine sharing the segment and a single page of choice according to register A (1 byte) (CF)
+	Errors in the sandboxed machine are trapped (Except for segment memory allocations) and returned to register A.

 The rest: nop duplicates, free for expansion (1 byte)
 ```
 There are plenty of free instruction spots for you to play around with in your experimentation.